ooni/spec/backends/bk-005-ooni-run-v2.md

     OONIAPI->>CampaignOrganizer: OONI Run link: https://run.ooni.io/v2/deadbeef
     CampaignOrganizer-->>Volunteer: Hey, can you open the link https://run.ooni.io/v2/deadbeef with OONI Probe?
-    Volunteer-)OONIAPI: What is the descriptor for OONI Run link with ID "deadbeef" OONIAPI->>Volunteer: Here is the descriptro for "deadbeef"
+    Volunteer-)OONIAPI: What is the descriptor for OONI Run link with ID "deadbeef" OONIAPI->>Volunteer: Here is the descriptor for "deadbeef"
 ```

 It's important to notice how, in the event that the user has the OONI Probe app